 Mile 3.5: Wilson's Way (IV+) is long rapid with a big drop at the bottom is one of the more difficult rapids in the upper gorge.
 It can be scouted and portaged on the right side.

-Mile 4.1: Bedrock Drop (III+) is a fun drop that can be scouted on the right side.
+Mile 4.1: Bedrock Drop (IV) is a fun drop that can be scouted on the right side.
+There is a beautiful (and rocky) camp on the right just before the next rapid.

 Mile 5.8: Granite Creek enters on the right signaling the end of the steepest section of the Chetco River.

-Mile 9: Boulder Drop (IV+) is a big drop that can be scouted on the right side.
+Mile 9: Boulder Drop (IV+) is a big drop that can be scouted on the right or left side.

 Mile 10: Chetco Bar is a large rock bar on the right hand side that makes a great camp if you don't mind camping on rocks.

-Mile 10.6: Higgens Bar is a small rocky bar on the right that makes a good camp.
-There's a tough rapid here that should be scouted on the right.
+Mile 10.6: Higgen's Bar is a small rocky bar on the right that makes a good camp.
+There's a tough rapid here with a dangerous sieve that can be portaged on the right.

 Mile 14.6: Tin Cup Rapids (IV+) are a series of challenging rapids before Tin Cup Creek enters on the right side.